 Lucky for him, he lived on a farm.
 So, he told me that his family was always okay because they could grow their own food.
 He also told me about how they would always let the random hitchhiker or homeless person get a meal plus spend the night in our hay barn.

-You'll want to check my article out on how did people survive the great depression for more frugal living tips from the Great Depression.
+You'll want to check my article out on how did people survive the great depression for more extreme frugal living tips from the Great Depression.

 50 Ways to Be Frugal